universal-automata/liblevenshtein-cpp/README.md

 ### A library for generating Finite State Transducers based on Levenshtein Automata.

-NOTE: This library is pre-alpha, please do not use it yet unless you wish to help me make it work.
+NOTE: This library is currently in beta phase.
 I'll have it production ready as soon as possible.
+Currently, the top-level components have decent test coverage and the library is usable as described below.

 To make my life easier, this library takes advantage of C++17 features.
 If you need compatibility with an older standard, please either submit a pull request